melodyluoxue/1801212899-PHBS_BlockChain_2018/README.md

 The TOC World will use the mobile end as the entry point to educate grand hands with  high-quality blockchain projects through a gamified way.
 Specifically, it can be divided into the following three core modules: hash window, hash asset, hash wallet.

- - **Hash window: new traffic volume into the entrance**
+ - **TOC Window: new traffic volume into the entrance**

-Hash Window adopts a new type of streaming media technology combining human artificial intelligence and blockchain to promote popular blockchain technology and high-quality tokens to users.
+TOC Window adopts a new type of streaming media technology combining human artificial intelligence and blockchain to promote popular blockchain technology and high-quality tokens to users.
 The streaming media format includes playing games, doing tasks, watching news, etc., and users get the tokens while understanding the purpose of the high-quality token project.
-The essence of the hash window is to use the user's attention to cash in.
-Hash Window's human artificial intelligence technology will automatically learn the user's cognitive level and interest distribution from the automatic learning, and truly achieve accurate delivery and real-time feedback, and build a bridge between the project and the user.
-The Hash Window will be the first portal for users to understand and understand the blockchain.
+The essence of the TOC Window is to use the user's attention to cash in.
+TOC Window's human artificial intelligence technology will automatically learn the user's cognitive level and interest distribution from the automatic learning, and truly achieve accurate delivery and real-time feedback, and build a bridge between the project and the user.
+The TOC Window will be the first portal for users to understand and understand the blockchain.
-Hash Windows also provides high-quality publicity channels and precise touch-up support for a wide range of large-end customers, helping high-quality content providers and content consumers to establish an organic relationship, dynamically matching to meet the needs of different c-end uses the customization requirements of the user and the different b-end users.Really become the center of attention
+TOC Window also provides high-quality publicity channels and precise touch-up support for a wide range of large-end customers, helping high-quality content providers and content consumers to establish an organic relationship, dynamically matching to meet the needs of different c-end uses the customization requirements of the user and the different b-end users.
-Power content distribution platform.

- - **Hash assets: ERC 721 trading platform**
+ - ** TOC assets: ERC 721 trading platform**

 The digitization of assets is one of the greatest applications of blockchain technology.
-Hash Assets will use the form of virtual real estate auctions to let grand hand users use the cognitive chain block to identify the content of digital assets.
-Value, the future Hash assets will be the core of the core of the "asset on the chain" digital asset securitization technology.
+TOC assets will use the form of virtual real estate auctions to let grand hand users use the cognitive chain block to identify the content of digital assets.
+Value, the future TOC assets will be the core of the core of the "asset on the chain" digital asset securitization technology.

  - **TOC Wallet: Token wallet with consumer scenes**